svellucci18/code-quiz/psuedocode.md

     - Make the content of the quiz with a for loop.
 DONE
     - Style the quiz questions with CSS
     - Loop through the questions of the quiz when an answer is selected DONE
-        - Announce if selected answer is true or false
+        - Announce if selected answer is true or false DONE
-        - OR Reveal correct answer
+        - OR Reveal correct answer DONE
         - Subtract time from the timer when false -Stop quiz when timer is out or all questions are answered
         - Store time when finished